 However, the NRCC-MCH-E form implementing this requirement does not actually require the designer to calculate maximum cycles of concentration (the form would pass any value that does not exceed an LSI of 2.5).
 Anecdotal information from design engineers also suggests that controls are not being programmed to achieve maximum cycles of concentration in the field and that overflow alarms are not being installed consistently.
 Additionally, feedback from manufacturers indicated the need to control to other water quality parameters in addition to LSI.
 Research into available controllers shows that many available options include both flow- and conductivity-based control options.
-This model availability shows the feasibility of requiring conductivity-based control sonly, which would ensure that the tower operation is responding to actual water quality.
+This model availability shows the feasibility of requiring to actual water quality.